Considering ThredUp Inc. (TDUP) as a potential investment: What Should You Do? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of TDUP by taking a closer look at its different ratios.
+We take a closer look at TDUP’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.60 and its Current Ratio is at 1.80.
 In the meantime, Its Debt-to-Equity ratio is 0.19 whereas as Long-Term Debt/Eq ratio is at 0.14.

 Upgrades & Downgrades